Pruthul7/Stock-Price-Trend-Forecasting-Using-Supervised-Machine-Learning-Methods./README.md

 Data source : https://www.nasdaq.com/market-activity/stocks/screener

-You may find the detailed description about the model in the report of this project .
+You may find the detailed description about the model in the Report.pdf file  of this repository.